felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 So, I knew how to hold a book.
 Big whoop.
 This didn't change the fact that after reading 10 pages, I couldn't contain all the information I was reading.
-If 10 pages of info coming in my brain meant 10 pages of info coming out, that does not count as learning.
+If 10 pages of info coming in my brain means 10 pages of info coming out, that does not count as learning.
 That is the equivalent of passively listening to radio while driving.
-All your mind really records are the ads.
+All your mind really records is the ads.

 This time, something was different though.
 Folding my paperback opened Pandora's box.
-Now that I was unafraid to hurt the resell value of my book, a world of possibilities became accessible.
+Now that I was unafraid to hurt the resell value of my books, a world of possibilities became accessible.

 Many attempts were made before stumbling upon my learning system.
 We